ant-design/ant-design-mini/README.md

 <div>

   Ant Design Mini is a UI component library for Alipay mini programs that is also compatible with WeChat mini programs, it follows the Ant Design specifications.
-You can try it out by scanning the <a href="https://mdn.alipayobjects.com/huamei_jlgevq/afts/img/A*2ZAZR7NQQJ4AAAAAAAAAAAAADtSSAQ/original" target="_blank">Alipay QR code</a> or visit the <a href="https://mini.ant.design/" target="_blank">official website</a> for more information.
+You can try it out by scanning the <a href="https://mdn.alipayobjects.com/huamei_jlgevq/afts/img/A*2ZAZR7NQQJ4AAAAAAAAAAAAADtSSAQ/original" target="_blank" rel="noopener noreferrer">Alipay QR code</a> or visit the <a href="https://mini.ant.design/" target="_blank" rel="noopener noreferrer">official website</a> for more information.

   - **Rich Component Library, Easy to Choose and Use**: A Wide Range of Practical Components to Meet Your Needs, with Flexible Customization and Expansion.
   - **Customizable Themes, International Languages**: Ant Design Mini Offers More Theme Styles and Seamless Switching of Component Text in Multiple Languages.
   - **Design Language and Development Framework**: Comprehensive Ecosystem for Rapid Application Development.
   - **Multi Platform Support**: Ant Design Mini supports use in both Alipay and WeChat mini programs, as well as running on uni-app.
-For more information, please refer to the <a href="https://mini.ant.design/guide/using-wechat" target="_blank">adaptation guide for WeChat</a> and <a href="https://mini.ant.design/guide/using-uni-app" target="_blank">adaptation guide for uni-app</a>.
+For more information, please refer to the <a href="https://mini.ant.design/guide/using-wechat" target="_blank" rel="noopener noreferrer">adaptation guide for WeChat</a> and <a href="https://mini.ant.design/guide/using-uni-app" target="_blank" rel="noopener noreferrer">adaptation guide for uni-app</a>.

-  Thanks to all the <a href="https://github.com/ant-design/ant-design-mini/graphs/contributors" target="_blank">contributors of Ant Design Mini</a>.
+  Thanks to all the <a href="https://github.com/ant-design/ant-design-mini/graphs/contributors" target="_blank" rel="noopener noreferrer">contributors of Ant Design Mini</a>.

 </div>